ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 3. Validates if the MUA has permission for e-KYC
 4. Validates if the mode of authentication in the input for e-KYC is as per the configuration of a permissible mode of authentication for e-KYC for the MUA
 5. The system performs all the validation of the IRIS Validation Story as per defined standards and encodes the auth response
-6. Validate the status of the auth response based on auth response from _**MOS-1154**_ and proceed only if the status is successful
+6. Validate the status of the auth response based on auth response and proceed only if the status is successful
 7. The system proceeds to construct the e-KYC response element, which will be encoded and encrypted.
 8. The system proceeds to execute tokenization user story
 9. Retrieves the configured demVal parameter configured for the country